0tii/html-to-pdf/readme.md

 # 🖥️ HTML2PDF
-A simple asynchronous library to create highly customizable PDFs from HTML or URL as ``buffer`` or ``base64 string``.
-Other than most npm-solutions for html-to-pdf conversion, this one leverages ``puppeteer`` as opposed to the far outdated ``phantomJS`` and is ES6 compatible.
+A simple asynchronous library to create highly customizable PDFs from HTML or URL as ``buffer``, ``base64 string`` and ``.pdf file``.
+Other than most npm-solutions for html-to-pdf conversion, this one leverages ``puppeteer`` as opposed to the deprecated and unmaintained ``phantomJS``.
 It also provides far more options to configure to your liking than most similar solutions.
-This *might just* be the best out-of-the-box solution on npm at this point.
+This *might* be the best html-to-pdf solution on npm at this point.

 ## Installation
 ```